nathancrank/whoisntcoolanymore/readme.md

 - `process.env.ACCESS_TOKEN_KEY`
 - `process.env.ACCESS_TOKEN_SECRET`
 - `process.env.SCREEN_NAME`
-- `process.env.TWITTER_DATE_FORMAT`
-- `process.env.DELETE_AFTER`
+- `process.env.MONGODB_URI`
+- `process.env.SENDGRID_API_KEY` // generate in SendGrid
+- `process.env.EMAIL` // your email
-- `process.env.TIME_UNIT`
+- `process.env.LOCAL_STRING` // 'en-US'

-## Time Unit and Delete After

-`process.env.TIME_UNIT` and `process.env.DELETE_AFTER` are parsed by the moment.js library.
-[Learn more about valid formats here.](https://momentjs.com/docs/#/parsing/string-format/).

-- `process.env.TIME_UNIT` is a string
-- `process.env.DELETE_AFTER` is an integer represented as a string.

-ex: 60days would have `TIME_UNIT` of `'d'` and `DELETE_AFTER` would be `'60'`

-## Twitter Date Format

-Currently: `ddd MMM DD hh:mm:ss ZZ YYYY`

-Not sure if that will change, but didn't want to push the code again if it does.
+## Email depends on SendGrid

+You can install [SendGrid via Heroku](https://elements.heroku.com/addons/sendgrid) add-ons easily or sign up on [SendGrid's site](https://sendgrid.com).

-## Deploy on Heroku
+## Deploy on Heroku for Free

-Best to deploy on [Heroku with a scheduler](https://devcenter.heroku.com/articles/scheduler).
+Best to deploy on [Heroku with a scheduler](https://devcenter.heroku.com/articles/scheduler) and [mLab](https://devcenter.heroku.com/articles/mongolab) and [SendGrid](https://elements.heroku.com/addons/sendgrid).

+I set the schedule to weekly, but daily or hourly or whatever would work.

+If you are trying to run it for free, remember to periodically check your mLab storage and clear out the collection.

+## First Run

+whoisntcoolanymore will not have enough history on first run to send an email.
+No email will be sent until the second run.
+No email will be sent if no changes have occured.

 ## License

-AutoDetweeter is Public Domain
+whoisntcoolanymore is Public Domain

-## Support
+## Developer Warning

-There is no support.
-This serves my purpose.
-If it helps you as well, awesome.
+This is not the best javascript you'll ever see.

+## Accounts with above ~5000 followers

+This script will probably not handle accounts with follower list above ~5000 accounts due to how Twitters API works at scale, and my not needing to solve for that.